cloneofsimo/n-body-dynamic-cuda/README.md

 https://www.youtube.com/watch?v=C5Jkgvw-Z6E

-We make good use of shared memeory, memeory coelescing, unified memeory with CUDA programming model.
+We make good use of shared memory, memory coelescing, unified memory with CUDA programming model.
 The overall code is under 200 lines.

 Compile the project with